Liability of Release, Workplace Culture Agreement, and LCAC Core Values

 Volunteer Agreement, Release, and Acknowledgement of Risk

-In consideration of the services of the City of League City, the City of League City Animal Services, and their agents, owners, officers, volunteers, participants, employees, and all other persons or entities acting in any capacity on their behalf (hereinafter collectively referred to as the “City”).
-I hereby agree to release and discharge the City on behalf of myself, my children, my parents, my heirs, assigns, personal representatives and estates as follows:
+In consideration of the services of the City of League City, the City of League City Animal Care, and their agents, owners, officers, volunteers, participants, employees, and all other persons or entities acting in any capacity on their behalf (hereinafter collectively referred to as the “City”).
+I hereby agree to release and discharge the City on behalf of myself, my children, my parents, my heirs, assigns, personal representatives, and estates as follows:

 I acknowledge that working in a municipal animal control center entails known and unanticipated risks which could result in physical or emotional injury or damage to myself or to third parties.
 I understand that such risks simply cannot be eliminated without jeopardizing the essential qualities of the activity.

 The risks include, among other things: animal bites, scratches, abrasions, a disease contracted through the handling of animals, slipping or falling on wet slick surfaces, the negligence of other paid or volunteer workers or visitors, musculoskeletal injuries and/or head injuries, or my own negligence.

 Furthermore, the City and its employees have difficult jobs to perform.
 They seek safety, but they are not infallible.
 They might be ignorant of a volunteer’s fitness or abilities.
 They may give inadequate warnings or instructions, and the equipment being used might malfunction.